catspeed-cc/invidious-token-updater/README.md

 docker-compose is required as the script runs code from google inside the docker container to get the tokens

+The tokens only need updating once per 24-48 hours, however I think it is better to do it every 3 hours to change the tokens regularily to try and stay as anonymous as possible.

 ***This script is NOT production worthy without extensive changes to the way the tokens are updated, etc.***

 ## Instructions